shreepublic/wh-support-docs/docs/technotes/apars-now-known-issues.md

-# APARs are being replaced with known issues
+# APARs are being replaced with known issues (25 April 2022)

 ## Abstract